 Baseline Type Simplified Example

 Weather Matching

+ISO Tariff section 4.13.4.5

 Pursuant to Section 4.13.4.5 of the tariff, weather matching baselines estimate what electricity use would have been in the absence of Demand Response dispatch during non-event days with similar weather conditions.
 The load patterns with the most similar weather conditions during a subset of non-event days are used to estimate the baseline for the event day.
 Weather matching baselines do not include information from an external control group.
 A total of seven weather-matching baselines were evaluated to determine the most accurate and precise of the seven.